There was an error with your log in

 Kathmandu, capital of Nepal

-• Today you’re exploring the many historical and heritage sites of Kathmandu, such as the Hindu pilgrimage temple of Pashupatinath, the Boudhanath Stupa, and the “Monkey Temple.”
+• Today we’re exploring the many historical and heritage sites of Kathmandu, such as the Hindu pilgrimage temple of Pashupatinath, the Boudhanath Stupa, and the “Monkey Temple.”
 This is a great starting point for learning about Nepalese culture and traditions before embarking the Manaslu Circuit Trek.
-Your hiking equipment and mountain gear will also be checked—if you’re missing anything, you’ll have enough time to purchase it before the trek.
-Kathmandu is your last chance to stock up on supplies for the remainder of the journey.
-Head back to the hotel and relax for the remainder of the evening.
+Our hiking equipment and mountain gear will also be checked—if you’re missing anything, you’ll have enough time to purchase it before the trek.
+Kathmandu is our last chance to stock up on supplies for the remainder of the journey.
+Let’s head back to the hotel and relax for the remainder of the evening.

 Meals: Breakfast